 9. You need to know your competitors.

-10. You need to have a higher purpose.
+10. You need to have a higher purpose: a mission.

 People like to work for businesses that are more than just a machine for making money.
 That doesn’t mean that you can’t have sales goals, and profit goals; it just means that your employees will work harder and be more loyal if they feel like they are contributing to a greater mission.

 Customers also like to buy from businesses they feel have ethics and passion.
 Patagonia has been famous for doing this well.
 They have good quality clothes that are pretty expensive.
 People LOVE Patagonia—both as a place to work and as a place to shop from.
 One of the things that makes people loyal is all the money that Patagonia gives back to help save environments and ecosystems all over the world.

 People are willing to pay more for clothes made from fair-trade cotton.
 Patagonia wins big from the ethics it uses to manage the business.
 Palo Alto Software is a small business, and we help other small businesses be successful.
 We sell our products and definitely have sales goals and profit goals, but we are also passionate about helping entrepreneurs.